Windos/windos.github.io/_posts/2017-09-01-war-on-passwords.md

 For me, and eight-character minimum isn't enough… so I went into this proposing a minimum of 12 characters.

-I talked to several users while writing on my report, for the most part these conversations went along the lines of:
+I've talked to several users about this, for the most part these conversations went along the lines of:

-"So, I'm thinking we increase our minimum password length to 12 characters, but you won't need to use any capitals, numbers or symbols if you don't want to."
+> "So, I'm thinking we increase our minimum password length to 12 characters, but you won't need to use any capitals, numbers or symbols if you don't want to."

-"Ehh… I don't…"
+> "Ehh… I don't…"

-"Also, you won't have to change your password all the time anymore."
+> "Also, you won't have to change your password all the time anymore."

-"Sold!
+> "Sold!
 Where do I sign up?"

 It really is an exercise in give and take.
 We want our users to have longer passwords, that they can easily remember so they don't write them down, and in